PromptSail/prompt_sail/docs/_docs/21-Organization-Dashboard.md

 ---
-title: "Contributing to Prompt Sail documentation"
+title: "Organization Dashboard"
 permalink: /docs/organization-dashboard/
-excerpt: "O Dashboard"
+excerpt: "The Organization Dashboard page serves as a central hub for managing projects within the organization"
 last_modified_at: 2024-02-01T14:06:00+01:00
 redirect_from:
-    - Organization Dashboard/theme-setup/
+    - /theme-setup/
 toc: true
 ---

-## Organization Dashboard

-**Description:**
 The Organization Dashboard page serves as a central hub for managing projects within the organization.
 It provides users with easy access to all pertinent project information and enables quick searching and creation of new projects.
 This page can be accessed at `localhost:80` after logging in to the application.

 <img src='../assets/images/Organization_Dashboard.png' />

-**Interface Elements:**
+### Interface Elements:

 -   **Project List:**